 Under controlled environment, employees make the proper use of resources and are careful while using them.
-With control, management can make sure that the employees get maximum output out of the available resources to them.
+With a management control system, decision-makers can make sure that the employees get maximum output out of the available resources to them.

 3) Controlling creates discipline in the organization

 Another importance of controlling in the management process is the discipline in the organization.
 Discipline is necessary to attain the goal in the desired time and with available resources.
 People tend to become careless if their actions are not controlled, and if they know that there is nobody to questions them.

 By controlling management not only control the actions of employees but also makes sure that they do that maximum output can be obtained.

 In a large organization, there are hundreds of employees who work together.
 Different work is going on different departments at the same time.
 If there is no coordination between the employees of the organization, then they might end up losing a lot of resources which may cause loss to the organization then causing profit.

 Therefore, it is the role of the management to coordinate the actions of employees who work in a different department, and there is little communication between them.

 Management acts as a common thread between them and ensures that the actions of all the employees working in different departments are directed towards one common direction that is the direction towards achieving the common goal of the organization.

 5) Controlling helps in deciding the right judgment about the standards

 Standards cannot be decided over a hunch.
 It is management that makes sure that standards are decided with proper analyses of the performance of past projects, the market condition, the available human resources in the company, and the capacity of the organization.